Australia's Bondi Beach closed after crowds defy coronavirus rules

 Australian officials closed Sydney's iconic Bondi Beach on Saturday after thousands of people flocked there in recent days, defying social distancing orders to prevent the spread of the coronavirus, amid an unusually warm autumn spell.

-"We will be closing down the type of iconic activities that unfortunately we've come ... to love and adore about our lifestyle," Elliott said lifeguards who patrol the state's many beaches will conduct headcounts and if there are more than 500 people at any one location, the beach will be closed and people ordered to move on.
+Elliott said lifeguards who patrol the state's many beaches will conduct head counts and if there are more than 500 people at any one location, the beach will be closed and people ordered to move on.
+In addition to Bondi, many of Sydney's other famous beaches were to be closed on Sunday, per city councils' decisions.

 Prime Minister Scott Morrison announced stricter rules on socializing on Friday, requiring indoor venues such as bars and restaurants to maintain a density of no more than one person per four square meters (43 sq f) of floor space.
 The overall limits of 100 people gathered indoors and 500 outdoors remained in force.
 In Victoria, the state government responded to public pressure and revoked an exemption given to Crown Resort Ltd's Melbourne casino from those tougher rules.